MihiranP/ProductivityDash/README.md

 ### **I'm not lazy, I'm just a little lost...**

-I have goals and good intentions, but you lack the structure or mental clarity to make consistent progress—especially after long workdays.
-That "gap" between what you want to do and what actually gets done is where this dashboard fits in.
+I have goals and good intentions, but I lack the structure or mental clarity to make consistent progress—especially after long workdays.
+That "gap" between what I want to do and what actually gets done is where this dashboard fits in.

 ### **The Problem**